keithalewis/math/opm.md

 [^1]: Nick Leeson used this to put 233 year old, at the time, Barings Bank out of business.

-The Fundamental Theorem of Asset Pricing characterizes arbitrage-free models and provide an arbitrage if they are not.
+The Fundamental Theorem of Asset Pricing characterizes arbitrage-free models and provides an arbitrages if they are not.
 As [@Ros1978] showed, this is a purely geometric result having nothing to do with probability.
 Positive measures having mass one make an appearance, but they are not the probability of anything.